Braves vs. Rockies Player Props Betting Odds

-Ronald Acuna Jr. and Ryan McMahon are two of the players with prop bets on the table when the Atlanta Braves and the Colorado Rockies play at Coors Field on Monday (first pitch at 8:40 PM ET).
+Player prop betting options for Ronald Acuna Jr., Ryan McMahon and others are available in the Atlanta Braves-Colorado Rockies matchup at Coors Field on Tuesday, starting at 8:40 PM ET.

 Bet on this matchup or its props with BetMGM!